freeverseio/laos/README.md

 ```
 using either `klaos` or `caladan` for `chain_name`.
 Available releases are published [here](https://github.com/freeverseio/laos/releases).

-### Collators / Delegators

-In the Proof of Staking system, you can become a block producer (also known as a collator) based on your stake and earn rewards for producing blocks.
-Additionally, you can stake your funds in one collator and earn rewards when your collator produces a block.

-If the collator goes offline or misbehaves (fails to provide proof of validity, produces an invalid block, etc.), it will not be rewarded.
-Consequently, the delegators who staked their funds in that collator will not receive any rewards either.

-The governance could decide to offboard collators that misbehave.

 # Contributing

 Contributions to the LAOS Parachain project are highly appreciated.
 Please adhere to [GitHub's contribution guidelines](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) to ensure a smooth collaboration process.